Skip to main content

 Advancing alternatives to horseshoe crab blood

-Every year, hundreds of thousands of horseshoe crabs are harvested for their blood, despite the availability of safe and effective alternatives.
+Every year, more than a million horseshoe crabs are harvested for their blood, despite the availability of safe and effective alternatives.

 Horseshoe crabs are an ancient and ecologically critical species.
-Yet every year, hundreds of thousands are harvested for a chemical compound in their blood (limulus amebocyte lysate, LAL), which is used to test the safety of injectable vaccines and medications.
+Yet every year, more than a million are harvested for a chemical compound in their blood (limulus amebocyte lysate, LAL), which is used to test the safety of injectable vaccines and medications.

 The bleeding of live horseshoe crabs is a gruesome process that kills up to 30% of individuals.
 It is ecologically unsustainable for both horseshoe crabs and the shorebirds that rely on their eggs as a primary food source during spring migration.